immunomind/immundata/README.md

 ### Working with metadata table files

 Metadata tables store the sample-level information.
 When `immundata` loads the metadata, it annotates every receptor from a given sample (or file) with the corresponding metadata fields.
 For example, if a sample has "Therapy" = "CAR‑T", all receptors from that sample receive the same "Therapy" value.
 You can then aggregate receptors by donor, tissue, or any other field and run your analysis on those repertoires (see the next sections for aggregations).

+> [!WARNING]
+> In the current version, "metadata" and "repertoire schema" is the same, meaning you can't get
+> a metadata field to `idata$repertoires` if you haven't define repertoires using that field.
+> I will implement it in the next versions; for now, please consider using `dplyr::left_join` to
+> merge metadata and the repertoires table together.

 ```r
 library(immundata)